Newman (Seinfeld): Personality

 Newman's role is primarily as Jerry's nemesis and a frequent collaborator in Kramer's elaborate and bizarre schemes.
 Often described as Jerry's "sworn enemy" ("The Andrea Doria"), Newman is cunning and often schemes against Jerry.
 He speaks often in a humorously sinister tone (mainly to Jerry).
 Jerry refers to Newman as "pure evil" on more than one occasion.
 Jerry's trademark greeting for Newman is to say "Hello, Newman" in a snide and condescending tone, while Newman responds "Hello, Jerry" in a falsely jovial tone.
 Helen Seinfeld also greets Newman in the same way.

-Newman considers Jerry to be undeserving of his fame, referring to Jerry's audience as a "half soused nightclub rabble that lap up your inane 'observations.'"
-Newman's own talents as a poet and wordsmith are not inconsiderable, yet recognition similar to Jerry’s has so far eluded him.
+Newman considers Jerry to be undeserving of his fame, referring to Jerry's audience as a "half-soused nightclub rabble that lap up your inane 'observations.'"
+Newman's own talents as a poet and wordsmith are considerable, yet recognition similar to Jerry's has so far eluded him.

 When asked about why the character Jerry hates Newman, Jerry Seinfeld stated in an interview with BuzzFeed Brews that "The real answer [for] why I hated Newman was because it just seemed funny to hate Newman...
 Everybody has one very eccentric friend that is kind of out there.
 You've got your friends that are like you, then you have that one friend that's really not like you at all and that's what you like about them, they're kind of an outer orbit.
 And their friend is someone you cannot deal with at all... but there was no real reason for me to hate Newman, he never did anything bad to me, it was just fun.
 It was fun to hate him."

 Newman is a frequent source of annoyance and problems for Jerry, such in "The Doodle" when Newman's secret use of Jerry's apartment results in a flea infestation, and in "The Raincoats" when Newman gets Jerry into trouble with his parents after he tells them Jerry was making out with his girlfriend during the film Schindler's List.
 Jerry's response upon discovering Newman is to blame for any situation is to clench his fist and mutter "Newman!"

 However, the depth of Jerry and Newman's enmity seems to vary, and Jerry sometimes seems to consider him merely an annoying neighbor, rather than an outright enemy.
 Occasionally events lead one of them ("The Blood"), or both ("The Soup Nazi"), to briefly forget their differences and at times even work together on some scheme, such as in "The Shower Head" when they join with Kramer to buy black market non-water-saving shower heads.
 In "The Old Man", Jerry casually mentions "a couple of friends", referring to Kramer and Newman.
+In "The Soul Mate", Jerry and Newman go to the doctor together to get vasectomies (although they end up changing their minds).
 In "The Label Maker", Jerry and Newman also attend Super Bowl XXIX together, but only because of a ticket mix-up.
-Earlier in the same episode, Jerry reluctantly agrees with George that Newman is "merry", which appeared to be a compliment of sorts.
+Earlier in the same episode, Jerry reluctantly agrees with George that Newman is "merry."